Cowoop/cowspa3/help/source/migration.rst

 What is getting transferred
 ---------------------------
-All the data relevant to Hub Operations (HubOps) plaform will be transferred.
+All the data relevant to Hub Operations (HubOps) platform will be transferred.
 This includes

 - Members